HL7/phd/input/pagecontent/ProfileConsumers.md

 Note that a medical record number is considered PHI in some jurisdictions and use cases.
 Even when the medical record number is not in itself PHI, the fact that the PHG's communication will convey both the MRN and health data could put the whole communication into the realm of PHI.

-An example of a `Patient.identifier` following the XDS.b notation is given below:
+An example of a `Patient.identifier` following the XDS.b notation is given [here](Patient-patientExample-1.html).
-{% fragment Patient/patientExample-1 JSON EXCEPT:identifier %}

-An example of an unknown patient using the `identifier.type` "U" is given [here](Patient-patientExample-2.html)
+An example of an unknown patient using the `identifier.type` "U" is given [here](Patient-patientExample-2.html).